nathanvda/cocoon/README.markdown

 ### Control the Insertion behaviour

 The default insertion location is at the back of the current container.
-But we have added two `data`-attributes that are read to determine the insertion-node and -location.
+But we have added two `data`-attributes that are read to determine the insertion-node and -method.

 For example:

     $(document).ready(function() {
         $("#owner a.add_fields").
-          data("association-insertion-position", 'before').
+          data("association-insertion-method", 'before').
           data("association-insertion-node", 'this');
     });

 The `association-insertion-node` will determine where to add it.
 You can choose any selector here, or specify this (default it is the parent-container).

-The `association-insertion-position` will determine where to add it in relation with the node.
-Only two options: `before` or `after`.
+The `association-insertion-method` will determine where to add it in relation with the node.
+Any jQuery DOM Manipulation method can be set but we recommend sticking to any of the following: `before`, `after`, `append`, `prepend`.
+It is unknown at this time what others would do.

 ### Partial